jeremytammik/PopulateMaterialProperty/README.md

 # PopulateMaterialProperty

-Create and populate a ForgeMaterial shared parameter for Philippe's demo.
+Create and populate a ForgeMaterial shared parameter for Philippe's demo of the Autodesk Toronto 210 King office BIM.

 ## Author